 8. Vision Board for Student Success

 If you’re a teacher and you’re introducing goal-setting to your class, having your students create vision boards is a good place to start.
+(Or better yet, try it yourself first and check out these vision board examples for teachers.)

 Before your students create their vision boards, you might want to help them clarify their goals by listing several questions for them to reflect on, such as: